-Ques tionnaire

-Name of Project:

-Pedes trian and Bicycle Safety and Mobility
+Pedestrian and Bicycle Safety and Mobility

-1. Describe the existing pedestrian safety concerns or issues in the project area and how the proposed project addresses those concerns or issues with specific focus on the pedestrian safety countermeasures in the proposed project.

-2. Describe the existing and desired (or anticipated) pedestrian use in the project area.
+- Describe the existing pedestrian safety concerns or issues in the project area and how the proposed project addresses those concerns or issues with specific focus on the pedestrian safety countermeasures in the proposed project. - Describe the existing and desired (or anticipated) pedestrian use in the project area.
 (If possible, you may provide a quantitative response; however, qualitative descriptions are fine in the absence of data.
-"Use" can be defined as the number of users or the high traffic time periods of the day.)

-3. Describe the existing bicycle safety concerns or issues in the project area and how the proposed project addresses those concerns or issues with specific focus on the bicycle safety countermeasures in the proposed project.
-4. Describe the existing and desired (or anticipated) bicycle use in the project area.
+"Use" can be defined as the number of users or the high traffic time periods of the day.) - Describe the existing bicycle safety concerns or issues in the project area and how the proposed project addresses those concerns or issues with specific focus on the bicycle safety countermeasures in the proposed project. - 4.
+Describe the existing and desired (or anticipated) bicycle use in the project area.
 (If possible, you may provide a quantitative response; however, qualitative descriptions are fine in the absence of data.
 "Use" can be defined as the number of users or the high traffic time periods of the day.)
-Syste m Preservation 1.
-Describe any proposed improvements included in the project that are likely to result in improvements to transit assets (i.e., bring a transit asset into a state of good repair), or that address an identified need in an asset management plan.